tommysundstrom/DevonThink-helper/README.txt

 BACKUP YOUR DATABASES BEFORE USING.
 THIS IS AN EARLY VERSION, AND CAN POTENTIALLY MESS UP YOUR VALUABLE DATA.
 This is early code, so don't trust it.
+Do the backup in the Finder, not just internally in DevonThink, using the Backup & Optimize... command (that will not back up the actual files).

 ====================================================
 DevonThink-helper - using Ruby to control DevonThink